triangledirt/obj/BUILD.md

 ## use

-(to use obj in your project) include any of these obj areas you want to use
+(to use obj in your project) include any of the areas you want to use

     #include "[path to case directory]/class.h"
     #include "[path to case directory]/sync.h"